Quick Guide | Clone Windows 10/11 to USB Drive (Bootable)

 • Manually adjust partition size: Extend unallocated space to any partition on the destination disk you want.

-#2: The cloned drive not bootable after cloning.
+#2: The cloned drive is not bootable after cloning.

-One of the biggest reason for this problem is that the boot mode is not compatible with your cloned drive.
-Please note that you should boot MBR disk in legacy MBR mode and GPT drive in UEFI.
-So if you cloned MBR to GPT, or GPT to MBR, you should switch the boot mode as well.
+One common issue is that the boot mode is not compatible with your cloned drive.
+To fix this, make sure to boot an MBR disk in the legacy MBR mode and a GPT drive in UEFI mode.
+If you've cloned an MBR drive to GPT or vice versa, you'll need to change the boot mode accordingly.

-If you don't want to change the boot mode, you can change the partition style of your target drive in advance.
-Click "Edit Partitions" and check Convert the destination disk from... option.
-This can make the partition style of your target disk to be the same as your source drive.
+If you prefer not to adjust the boot mode, you can modify the partition style of your target drive beforehand.
+Go to "Edit Partitions" and select the option to convert the destination disk to match the partition style of your source drive.

-When the cloning is finished, restart the PC and press the specific button to enter BIOS.
-Set the USB drive as the first boot option, save the settings and exit.
-Thus the PC will boot from the USB drive.
+After the cloning process is complete, restart your computer and access the BIOS by pressing the required key.
+Set the USB drive as the primary boot option, save the changes, and exit.
+Your PC should now boot from the USB drive.

 Change Boot Order

-• If you want to clone USB bootable drive to other locations, just select the source and target disk accordingly.
+📑Tips: If you want to clone a USB bootable drive to other locations, just select the source and target disk accordingly.

 Conclusion

-It’s not difficult to clone Windows to USB drive and boot from it.
+It’s not difficult to clone Windows to a USB drive and boot from it.
 You just need an effective disk clone software, and AOMEI Backupper is an example.
-It enables you to clone disk or only operating system to another internal/USB drive, and the operation is really simple.
+It enables you to clone the disk or only the operating system to another internal/USB drive, and the operation is really simple.

-In daily use, you can also use the software to schedule automatic backup and therefore protect important data or OS on regular basis.
-If you want to troubleshoot Windows errors even when the computer fails to start, you can create a bootable media, which can be used to boot PC into WinPE and restore system to an earlier state.
+In daily use, you can use AOMEI Backupper to schedule automatic backup and therefore protect important data or OS on a regular basis.
+If you want to troubleshoot Windows errors even when the computer fails to start, you can create a bootable media, which can be used to boot the PC into WinPE and restore the system to an earlier state.

 Delia